Kingsford-Group/scalloptest/README.md

 can be found in the `ensembl.gtf`.

 **Step 4:** Union the assembled transcripts with the reference transcriptome.
-Specifically, ..1.
-Use our tool [gtfcuff](https://github.com/Kingsford-Group/rnaseqtools) to fetch the transcripts that are only in `scallop.gtf`:
+Specifically, First, Use our tool [gtfcuff](https://github.com/Kingsford-Group/rnaseqtools) to fetch the transcripts that are only in `scallop.gtf`:
 ```
 gtfcuff puniq gffall.scallop.gtf.tmap scallop.gtf unique.gtf
 ```
 The uniquely expressed transcripts will be written to `unique.gtf`.
-..2.
-Extract the cDNAs of these transcripts in `unique.gtf` using tool [gffread](http://ccb.jhu.edu/software/stringtie/gff.shtml):
+Second, extract the cDNAs of these transcripts in `unique.gtf` using tool [gffread](http://ccb.jhu.edu/software/stringtie/gff.shtml):
 ```
 gffread unique.gtf -g genome -w unique.fa